 Prepare for winter driving in Germany

-With the recent icy blast of winter, some areas of Germany have already been blanketed in snow.
+Some areas of Germany have already been blanketed in snow.
 This means that you should already have or be in the process of acquiring winter tires for your vehicle.

 In Germany, if you are in an accident and your car does not have tires adequate for winter weather, you could be held responsible by authorities, even if you are not at fault.
 You will have to pay a fine, and your insurance may refuse coverage resulting in an additional financial hardship.
 Worse yet, you could seriously injure yourself or someone else.
 Order your winter tires now — it could take up to 12 weeks for them to arrive, and the temperature is dropping.